 The iNICQ improvement collaborative is a benefit of Quality Circle membership.
 Specific features of iNICQ include:

-- Toolkits outlining key evidence, potentially better practices, and change ideas for critical transitions
+- Additional toolkit outlining key evidence, potentially better practices, and change ideas for critical transitions across phases of care

 - Community Forum and dedicated listserv to communicate with expert faculty and peers